 As you transition from a technology start-up to a more established business enterprise, there are many items you need to consider, not the least of which is accounting in accordance with generally accepted accounting procedures, or GAAP.
 Proper accounting is the backbone of accurate financial reporting and is usually a requirement from investors and lenders.

 Proper accounting is the backbone of accurate financial reporting and is usually a requirement from investors and lenders.

 Below is a listing of key items you shouldn’t overlook during this transition period:

 The biggest issues pertaining to revenue recognition include:

-c.
-Manually prepared Excel schedules used to track projects,
+- Manually prepared Excel schedules used to track projects, customers and services.

 Under GAAP, certain costs incurred to develop your website platform or software development projects should be capitalized and amortized over their estimated useful lives.
 In most cases, these capitalized costs can be deducted for tax purposes and qualify for R&D tax credits.